richardgaywood/paydata.org/content/sprawlrunners/gear/cyberware.md

 **Artificial muscle replacement / Muscle enhancement**

 These augments boost the entire body.
 If the user has cyberlimbs, the base stat of the cyberlimb always matches the rest of the body.
 {{% /pageinfo %}}

+{{% pageinfo %}}
+**Wired Reflexes / Move-By-Wire**
+Implant points: 2 / 4

+*Cyberware trapping for the Level Headed / Improved Level Headed edges (see SWADE pg 43.)*

+A character with Wired Reflexes draws two action cards in combat, and chooses which to keep.
+A character with Move-by-Wire draws three and chooses one to keep.
+{{% /pageinfo %}}

+{{% pageinfo %}}
+**Pain Editor / Improved Pain Editor**
+Implant points: 2 / 4

+*Cyberware trapping for the Nerves of Steel / Improved Nerves of Steel edges (see SWADE pg 43.)*

+The character may ignore 1 level or 2 levels of Wound penalties.
+{{% /pageinfo %}}